 Event Capacity Reached

-Forums events can accommodate up to 50 video participants and 200 additional listen-only participants, depending on how the event was set up.
+Forums events can accommodate up to 50 video participants and 200 additional listen-only participants, depending on how the event is set up.

-If the maximum number of participants allowed on camera has been reached, attendees will see the message below to join in listen-only mode when joining.
+If the maximum number of participants allowed on camera has been reached, attendees will see the message below when joining, prompting them to join in listen-only mode.

-For example, if the maximum of video participants was set to 50, the first 50 to join (any combination of presenters and attendees) get video seats.
-The 51st person will see the message below, and only be able to join in listen-only mode.
+For example, if the maximum number of video participants was set to 50, the first 50 to join (any combination of presenters and attendees) get video seats.
+The 51st person will see the message below and can only join in listen-only mode.

-If the total capacity for the event has been reached, those trying to join will not be able to enter and will see the message below about capacity.
+If the event's total capacity has been reached, those trying to join will not be able to enter and will see the message below.

 Engaging in the Event

 Once the event has started, participants will be shown in a grid layout in the Media Player.
-Each participant will see their video in the upper-left panel.
 The grid layout automatically adjusts as more people join.

-Participants that are actively speaking appear in the main grid area.
-If a person in the bottom row starts speaking, they will be promoted to the main grid area and take the place of a person who has not spoken recently.
+If a person starts speaking, they will be promoted to the main grid area and take the place of a person who has not spoken recently.

 Those with badges next to their names are Presenters or Moderators for the event and logged in through Elite Studio.